timeplus-io/docs/docs/getting-started.md

 ## Visualize Data

-You can click the **VIZ** tab to turn a streaming query to a streaming chart with high FPS (frame-per-second).
+You can click the **VISUALIZATION** tab to turn a streaming query to a streaming chart with high FPS (frame-per-second).
 Choose the time column as X-axis and choose the numeric column with an aggregation method.
 You can add the chart the your home page.
 Out of box streaming dashboards will be added to Timeplus soon.

 In the meanwhile, it's possible to leverage other tools to visualize insights from Timeplus.
 Please contact us if you want to learn the details.